 How much does the typical family budget for groceries, and how do you compare?

-The average Australian family spends around $150 per week on groceries.
+The average Australian family spends around $150 per week on groceries in 2021.
 The exact amount depends on where in Australia you live, how many children you have, and so on.
 But this figure should give you an idea about where you might sit, compared to the rest of the country.

-It’s also useful to look at the average amount spent on restaurants and takeout, which sits at $44 per week for each Australian household.
+It’s also useful to look at the average amount spent on restaurants and takeout, which sits at $44 per week for each Australian household in 2021.
 If you do a bit of basic maths, this means the average food budget for a typical Australian family is around $194/week.